-Yes.
-You must do a level test if it is the first time you have enroled on a course except if you are enroling on a beginner’s course (A1 level), if you have passed a course at the Centre within the last two years, or if you have an accreditation with a recognized level (verification necessary).
+Yes, you must do a level test if it is the first time you have enroled on a course.
+You do not need to do a level test if you are enroling on a beginner’s course (A1 level), or if you have passed a course at the Centre within the last two years, or you have proof of having passed an accredited exam.

-The level test consists of two parts: a written part consisting of multiple-choice questions and a short written task, and a speaking part where you answer general and specific questions.
+The level tests in French, German and Italian has two parts: a written part consisting of multiple-choice questions and a short written task; and a speaking part consisting of general and specific questions.

 The test can be retaken after a calendar year.

-When do classes begin and how do I find out which classroom and faculty I should go to?
+When do classes begin and where do I find information about the course?